— CASE STUDY / AI PLATFORM

 Every vendor choice an early-stage AI platform makes is a guess.
 The right embedding provider in 2026 may be the wrong one in 2027.
 The right vector store, the right LLM router, the right OCR engine, the right workflow queue — these are all guesses that benefit from being reversible.

-AI Core Platform implements every core capability as a typed Python interface (port) with one or more adapters: local for development, hosted for production, mock for tests.
-Picked pgvector for Phase 1?
+Kashi Labs implements every core capability as a typed Python interface (port) with one or more adapters: local for development, hosted for production, mock for tests.
+Picked pgvector for the launch?
 Swap to Qdrant in year two by writing one adapter, not editing 200 callsites.
-Picked OpenAI for the launch?
-Add an Anthropic adapter when the price/latency curve shifts.
-Fifteen ADRs document the choice and the reasoning at the time it was made; the architecture survives the choice changing.
+Picked OpenAI for embeddings?
+Anthropic Claude is already the chat adapter — adding a second embedding provider is one adapter, not a refactor.
+Fifteen ADRs document each choice and the reasoning at the time it was made; the architecture survives the choice changing.

 D5